tjbergstrom/traffic/readme.md

 - ```multiproc/```
-    - Testing solutions for multi-processing videos:
+    - Trying out some solutions for multi-processing videos:
         - ```multi_proc_vid.py```
             - Take a video, split up chunks of frames among available processors and run the object detection on each, then recombine the chunks of frames into the original order for an output video - works great for detection only, but not intended for tracking.
         - ```yolo_proc.py```